Category: eagles

 Just Too Hot

 Summer is like that.
 Sometimes it’s just too hot and too dry. . .even for an eagle!
-The water levels are still very low at the National Wildlife Refuge, but it’s breezy and cool out in the marsh, much more so than on the hot and dusty Wildlife Drive that encircles it.
-So, it was no surprise to find an eagle resting … Read More Just Too Hot
+The water levels are still very low at the National Wildlife Refuge, but it’s breezy and cool out in the marsh, much more so than on the hot and dusty Wildlife Drive — which was slightly stinky from the scattered carrion.
+So, it was no surprise to … Read More Just Too Hot

 Bye-bye Mom!

 “I’m a big boy now!” says Son #1.
 Meanwhile, back at the nest, Son #2 gets some wise advice from Mom.
 He will likely join his brother in the brand-new world of fledglings in a few days or maybe a week or two.
-Eagles take about 10-12 weeks to grow from nestling to fledgling, but it will take a lot longer (5 years!) … Read More Bye-bye Mom!
+Eagles take about 10-12 weeks to grow from nestling to fledgling, but it will take a lot longer (5 years!) before … Read More Bye-bye Mom!

 Friends in High Places